astronomer/docs/astro/first-dag-github-actions.md

 ## Step 3: Set up the GitHub Actions Workflow

 This example repository also includes a pre-configured [Astronomer deploy action](https://github.com/astronomer/deploy-action), which you can use to set up a CI/CD deployment pipeline.
-In this step, you'll configure this action to deploy code from your forked repository to Astro.
+In this step, you'll configure the GitHub action to deploy code from your forked repository to Astro and run the workflow.

 1. Open two browser windows: one with the [Cloud UI](https://cloud.astronomer.io), and one with your forked GitHub repository.